arribada/LoraTracker/README.md

     sending a single update with the lowset data rate setting takes 1-2 minutes so the speed for sending backlogs is not enough. need add an option to increase the speed based on the signal strength.
  - when the gps hasn't changed too much just send 1 to indicate the same position.
  - refactor the metrics to be global for all handlers instead of putting it in the smartConnect handler.
+ - check if can deduplicate some code between smart connect and traccar
  - the concetrator hangs sometime so reset it if it doesn't receive any packets in 10mins.